NewajShovo/NewajShovo/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ... iOS app development, Objective-C, video & audio messaging.
-- Focusing myself to brush up my knowledge about algorighms and data-structures as well.
+- Brushing up my knowledge about algorighms and data-structures as well.
 <!-- - metalpetal (GPU programming). -->
 <!-- - 🌱 I’m currently learning ...
 Python django, Swift -->
 - 📫 How to reach me: leoshovo@gmail.com